F5Networks/k8s-bigip-ctlr/docs/upgradeProcess.md

 ### **Upgrading from 2.18.1 to 2.19.0:**

 **_Functionality Changes:_**
+* Multi Cluster CRD
- * --local-cluster-name parameter is a new and mandatory parameter for multi-cluster mode, It’s required for all the modes(default, active-active and ratio).
+  * The --local-cluster-name parameter is a new mandatory requirement for multi-cluster mode and applies to all modes, including default, active-active, and ratio.
- * Default mode is the default mode for multi-cluster, if no mode is specified in the extended configMap.
+  * If the extended configMap does not specify a mode, CIS defaults to the Default mode for multi-cluster.
- * CIS now does the service discovery for VS/TS CR in all the clusters defined via extended configMap when active-active or ratio mode is configured.
+  * CIS now does the service discovery for VS/TS CR in all the clusters defined via extended configMap in active-active or ratio mode.
- * Active-standby mode is deprecated and not supported anymore.
+  * CIS 2.19.0 release no longer supports active-standby mode.
+Use active-active mode instead.
- * extendedServiceReferences have been deprecated for VS/TS CR in the active-active and ratio mode.
+  * CIS no longer supports the extendedServiceReferences property for VirtualServer and TransportServer CRs in active-active and ratio modes.
+* CRD
+  * You cannot add or delete the serviceAddress property for VS and TS CR after creating the CR.